treyhakanson/m3/README.md

 Note that some rosters are unavailable for lower-tier teams (from schedules, the roster's of all teams in the tournament are available).

+This repo also contains some visualization and simulation scripts, explained below.
+Keep in mind that this is a relatively simple project, and only takes into account performance based on opponent team physiology.
+It is intended to be built upon over time.

 ## Setup

 To run the crawler, perform the following: